LBHackney-IT/hackney-prototype-kit/README.md

 Recommended for beginners.

 You can play with the prototyping kit through your web browser with CodeSandbox.
+It will take a few minutes to start up for the first time.
+If you have issues, try refreshing your browser tab.

+CodeSandbox will ask you to "fork" the project to make changes.
 You can create a free account if you want to save your prototypes.

 ### 2. Install it locally